TaranDahl/Phobos/docs/New-or-Enhanced-Logics.md

   - `Trajectory.Straight.TargetSnapDistance` controls the maximum distance in cells from intended target the projectile can be at moment of detonation to make the projectile 'snap' on the intended target.
 Set to 0 to disable snapping.
   - `Trajectory.Straight.PassThrough` enables special case logic where the projectile does not detonate in contact with the target but instead travels up to a distance defined by `Trajectory.Straight.DetonationDistance`.
 Note that the firing angle of the projectile is adjusted with this in mind, making it fire straight ahead if the target is on same elevation.
   - `Trajectory.Straight.PassDetonate` enables extra detonations when the projectile is traveling.
-    - `Trajectory.Straight.PassDetonateWarhead` defined the warhead detonated by `Trajectory.Straight.PassDetonate`, and `Trajectory.Straight.PassDetonateDamage` defined the damage caused by `Trajectory.Straight.PassDetonateWarhead`.
+    - `Trajectory.Straight.PassDetonateWarhead` defines the warhead detonated by `Trajectory.Straight.PassDetonate`, and `Trajectory.Straight.PassDetonateDamage` defines the damage caused by `Trajectory.Straight.PassDetonateWarhead`.
     - `Trajectory.Straight.PassDetonateDelay` controls the delay for detonating the warhead defined by `Trajectory.Straight.Warhead`.
     - `Trajectory.Straight.PassDetonateTimer` controls the initial delay for detonating the warhead defined by `Trajectory.Straight.Warhead`.
     - `Trajectory.Straight.PassDetonateLocal` controls whether `Trajectory.Straight.PassDetonateWarhead` and weapon's `Warhead` are always detonate at ground level.
 It will also no longer restrict vertical velocity of the projectile when using `Trajectory.Straight.ConfineAtHeight`.